 The spring clean that simplifies and boosts your business

-As I was busy indoors, my husband started to clear up some areas in our garden, which desperately needed some TLC.
+As I was busy indoors, my husband cleared up some areas in our garden, which desperately needed some TLC.

-Isn’t it great when you can visibly see the results of your spring-cleaning?
-What I find even better though is how good it makes you feel — as if you are creating a fresh beginning.
+Isn’t it great when you can visibly see the results of your spring-clean?

 Have you heard of the Japanese concept of ‘lean business’?
 It’s a term that originated in car manufacturing.